DIAGNOdent – Chaska, MN

-One of the most important things we do for our patients is identify and fill cavities.
+One of the most important things we do for our dental patients is to identify and fill cavities.
 Since any spot of decay can threaten the integrity of an entire tooth, detection is key to preventing a host of potential problems.
 Lengthy poking and probing sessions have been an acceptable, if not very comfortable, part of dental exams for years.
 However, such methods of decay detection are only 50 to 75% successful.
 Cavities can hide along fissure lines or inside biting and chewing surfaces.
 Further, mechanical exploratory methods are limited to finding only those cavities that are equal to or larger than the probe head.
 To make the process more comfortable and comprehensive, we use DIAGNOdent, a revolutionary dental laser that finds cavities in the earliest stages.

 Laser Reflection Spots Imperfection

 Dental Sealants and Tooth Decay

 Since previous examination methods of decay detection were inconclusive or subjective, many teeth with small, undetected areas of decay had sealants placed on them.
 Upon examination and evaluation, sealants may be placed on a case-by-case basis.